ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 ## News

-### June 23, 2018
+### June 28, 2018
-Work is continuing on Release 2.0.0 of the Groovy DSL, which will fully support Liquibase 3.6.1.
+Work is continuing on Release 2.0.0 of the Groovy DSL, which now fully support Liquibase 3.6.1.
 This release will decouple the DSL from any particular version of Liquibase, making it easier for users to take advantage of new releases of Liquibase as soon as they are released.
 Note that the DSL itself is tested against a specific version of Liquibase to ensure complete compatibility with a specific version, so YMMV with regard to newer releases.

+The latest SNAPSHOT release has been tested against all the valid elements and attributes of Liquibase 3.6.1

 *This release has breaking changes*